Frequently Asked Questions about Family Promise of Hunterdon County (FPH)

-The program, by design, relies on houses of worship to provide shelter.
-If we were to operate a fixed site shelter staffed by volunteers, we would have to change our model.
+The program, by design, relies on host sites to provide shelter.
+If we were to operate a fixed site shelter, we would have to change our model.
 We would also have to make an enormous investment in real estate, improvements, and ongoing maintenance.
 Any fixed site shelter would have to be located in a place convenient for our families to walk to stores, libraries, parks, etc..
 Although this is something we would most definitely consider, we have not had an opportunity to acquire real estate in a convenient location to date.

 What can you do for single women and single men?

 Our program is designed to help homeless families, and families will always get priority.
 Because we rely on volunteers to provide shelter, we need to make careful decisions on who to bring into the shelter.
 We’re sorry to say that there is no designated homeless shelter for single individuals or the chronically homeless population in Hunterdon County.
 We will typically refer someone to Social Services to see if they can access any county programs or to shelters like Safe Harbor in Easton or Market Street Mission in Morristown, the closest shelters to our county.

 Where do your referrals come from?

 Sometimes families call us directly and often because a former client recommended us.
 We also receive referrals from Hunterdon County Social Services and other social services agencies in the county.